Close the left navigation

 ECWTP Selected as participant in the Justice40 Initiative

-The Environmental Career Worker Training Program (ECWTP) provides opportunities for individuals from disadvantaged and underserved communities to obtain careers in environmental cleanup, construction, hazardous waste removal, and emergency response.
-To date, more than 13,500 people have been trained by the program's partners, which include community colleges, historically black colleges and universities, and apprenticeship programs, among others.
-ECWTP has maintained a high job placement rate of 70%, and it has provided an economic boon to communities across the country while advancing environmental justice.
+The Environmental Career Worker Training Program (ECWTP) provides opportunities for individuals from disadvantaged communities to obtain careers in environmental cleanup, construction, hazardous waste removal, and emergency response.
+To date, more than 14,500 people have been trained by the program's partners, which include community colleges, historically black colleges and universities, and apprenticeship programs, among others.
+From 1995 to 2023, the ECWTP has maintained an average job placement rate of 70%, and it has provided an economic boon to communities across the country while advancing environmental justice.

 Worker driving forklift